 PRISMA, the Preferred Reporting Items for Systematic Reviews and Meta-Analyses, is a minimum set of items for reporting in systematic reviews and meta-analysis.
-Even when your goal isn't a systematic review or a meta-analysis, this set of items can also help you to search in more systematic way and to make your search more transparent.
+Even when your goal isn't a systematic review or a meta-analysis, this set of items can also help you to search in more systematic way and to make your search more transparent and reproducable (also for your future self!).

 The checklist consists of 27 items.
 It guides you through the choices you have to make when you do a literature review.
 For example: what are criteria for eligibility (when do you include a paper or not), which databases have you used, what was the search strategy?
 This will make your literature review more systematic, better structured, and it will be easier to write down the steps in your paper or article.